My Story

 Throughout my life, I have always strived for excellence.
 It was instilled in me from my upbringing, and in nearly every setting, I have met that standard.
 I cannot settle for the middle of the pack or anything less than my best.

-It was there that I was taught to never be outworked.
+It was there that I learned to never be outworked.

 I became a captain on my high school hockey team after walking on as a freshman, competing against peers who had played the game their entire lives.